Insurance Agent Jobs in USA with Visa Sponsorship

 Do insurance agents qualify for H-1B visa sponsorship?

 Yes, but only for specialized roles requiring specific education.
 Basic insurance sales positions typically don't qualify.
-Underwriting, actuarial analysis, risk management, and commercial insurance roles that require degrees in finance, mathematics, or actuarial science can qualify for H-1B sponsorship.
+Underwriting, actuarial analysis, risk management, and commercial insurance roles that require degrees in finance, mathematics, or actuarial science can qualify for H-1B visa sponsorship.

 What degree do I need for insurance agent visa sponsorship?